Why Can't Mother Vote? - A Multi-Author Jewish Book Council Talk about Women's Suffrage

 Wednesday, October 21 at 7:00 P.M. on Zoom

-This exciting event features authors Bill Haltom and Laura Kumin, along with Suffrage 100 Executive Director Freddie Kay and is presented as a partnership between Falmouth Jewish Congregation, Vilna Shul, the Worcester Jewish Community Center and Suffrage 100.
+This exciting event features authors Bill Haltom and Laura Kumin, along with Suffrage 100 Executive Director Fredie Kay and is presented as a partnership between Falmouth Jewish Congregation, Vilna Shul, the Worcester Jewish Community Center and Suffrage 100.

 Women have played a pivotal role in US elections for the past 100 years, and the Vilna Shul served as the polling place for the West End for many years.
-Authors Bill Haltom and Laura Kumin join Suffrage100 Executive Director Freddie Kay for an in-depth look at the history of women voters and the suffrage movement.
-Register now for what promises to be a lively discussion with leading historians bringing a variety of perspectives of the topic of women’s suffrage.
+Authors Bill Haltom and Laura Kumin join Suffrage100 Executive Director Fredie Kay for an in-depth look at the history of women voters and the suffrage movement.
+Register now for what promises to be a lively discussion with leading historians bringing a variety of perspectives of the topic of women's suffrage.

 Interested in reading Bill Haltom's new book Why Can't Mother Vote? or perusing Laura Kumin's new book, All Stirred Up: Suffrage Cookbooks Food and the Battle for Women’s Right to Vote?
 Please support local independent bookstore by purchasing online through Eight Cousins.
 You can also purchase on Amazon.